Vision-guided robot systems

 A vision-guided robot (VGR) system is a robot fitted with one or more cameras used as sensors to provide a secondary feedback signal to the robot controller for a more accurate movement to a variable target position.
-VGR is rapidly transforming production processes by enabling robots to be highly adaptable and more easily implemented, while dramatically reducing the cost and complexity of fixed tooling previously associated with the design and set up of robotic cells, whether for material handling, automated assembly, agricultural applications, life sciences, and more.
+VGR enables robots to be adaptable and more easily implemented, while reducing the cost and complexity of fixed tooling previously associated with the design and set up of robotic cells, including material handling, automated assembly, agricultural applications, and life sciences.